glennlea1525/Latex-for-Docs/quick-start-guide.md

 # Quick Start Guide - Overview

-description: Quick overview to get you up and running in no time at all.
+Summary: Quick overview to get you up and running in no time at all.

 LaTeX can be used to develop very good technical documentation, but it requires the use of specific document classes, packages and settings.
 What follows in this and upcoming topics is entirely my own experience having to create high quality user guides and manuals using LaTeX.
 Much of it was trial and error until I finally landed on a good set of tools to do the job.
 Consultants, clients and Stack Overflow helped considerably.